paddy-exe/GDExtensionSummator/README.md

 PRs for improvements are very welcome!

 ## Getting started / Building the extension

+### VSCode Compilation (only applicable if you are using VSCode as your code editor)
+For the initial build you can run the vscode task `initial-build-extension`.
+This compiles both godot-cpp and the extension.
+For all subsequent builds, you only need to run the task `build-extension`.

+### Manual Compilation

 To compile the extension you need to follow these steps:

 0. Click on the green "Use this template" button to generate the repository for you